bgmseo/MotGen/README.md

 # usage
 download source code files and trained models.

-# Inputs
+# Image Analysis: BacTracking
-* "" are the example bacteria live cell imaging saved in a series of tif files
+* "exp126_8bit.tif" are the example bacteria live cell imaging saved in a series of tif files
-* ".m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics.
+* "tracktest_BGM.m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics.

 # Generative Model
 * Run ".ipynb" to generate bacterial motility statistics